JamesClonk/JamesClonk.github.io/content/posts/kubernetes-ingress-with-oauth2-proxy.md

 ![GitHub OAuth2 Application](/images/oauth2_github_new_app.png)

 Don't forget to create a new set of credentials that we'll use in oauth2-proxy.
-Write down the Client ID and Client secret, we need these in the next step.
+Write down the Client ID and Client secret, we need those in the next step.

 ![GitHub OAuth2 Client](/images/oauth2_github_new_client.png)

 ## oauth2-proxy

-Now that we've created a GitHub OAuth2 application we need something that's able to talk to it, and do the whole mystical OAuth dance.
+Now that we've created a GitHub OAuth2 application we need something that's able to talk to it and do the whole mystical OAuth dance.
 This is where [oauth2-proxy](https://oauth2-proxy.github.io/oauth2-proxy/) comes into play.

 oauth2-proxy is a simple reverse proxy that provides authentication using various OAuth2 providers such as Google, GitHub, GitLab, and many others.
 Together with NGINX we can have it running on Kubernetes and configured to be in front / in the path of traffic to any other web application we want, granting access to them through OAuth2 authentication.